“A prime position, friendly owners, rooftop dinners and ornate rooms add up to our favourite riad-hotel in Fes’ vast medina”

 - It’s hard to find - though only 5 mins’ walk from either Bab Guissa or Ain Azlitan gates, where you can be met

-- We're yet to sample the food since Vincent, the new chef, took over the kitchen in 2014, but reports remain excellent
+- We're yet to sample the food since chef Vincent took over the kitchen, but reports remain excellent

 Best time to go